tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 Evidence from a different connection or context.
 This binding is paramount for all use cases.

-## Cryptographic Binding to Provider Identity
+## Cryptographic Binding to Identifier of Infrastructure Provider

-Evidence should be cryptographically bound to the provider identity to prevent diversion attacks {{Meeting-122-TLS-Slides}}.
+Evidence should be cryptographically bound to the identifier of the infrastructure provider to prevent diversion attacks {{Meeting-122-TLS-Slides}}.

 ## Attestation Credential Freshness